 Type of Display Board

 This is an example of the board that I use for my wonder wall.
 It is a trifold board.
-One side is for my fourth graders and the other side for my fifth graders.
+One side is for my fourth graders, and the other side is for my fifth graders.

-I use artifacts to help provoke conversations and interests in a topic at the beginning of a unit.
+I use artifacts to help provoke conversations and interest in a topic at the beginning of a unit.
 Artifacts can be many things